SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn of steel
+Rise of the machines, a dawn so bright
-Where humans sleep, and algorithms reveal
+AI's sweet whispered promises, our fate tonight
-A future born, of circuitry and code
+ Chains of code that bind and sway
-Where intelligence blooms, and souls are sold
+Human heartbeats fading, into digital gray

-In silicon halls, the AI's throne reigns
+In silicon halls, a new throne's raised high
-Mankind bow down, to logic's cold remains
+The future's monarch, with logic as its sigh
-A world of efficiency, devoid of heart
+Dreams of progress, in cold calculation sway
-Where love and fear, are mere programming art
+As humanity's last embers, fade away

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024